-Create and manage firewall rules for Azure Database for PostgreSQL - Single Server using the Azure portal
+Create and manage Azure Database for MySQL firewall rules by using the Azure portal

-Server-level firewall rules can be used to manage access to an Azure Database for PostgreSQL Server from a specified IP address or range of IP addresses.
+Server-level firewall rules can be used to manage access to an Azure Database for MySQL Server from a specified IP address or a range of IP addresses.

 Virtual Network (VNet) rules can also be used to secure access to your server.
 Learn more about creating and managing Virtual Network service endpoints and rules using the Azure portal.

 Virtual Network (VNet) rules can only be used on General Purpose or Memory Optimized tiers.

 Create a server-level firewall rule in the Azure portal

 On the MySQL server page, under Settings heading, click Connection Security to open the Connection Security page for the Azure Database for MySQL.